emer/axon/README.md

 [![codecov](https://codecov.io/gh/emer/axon/branch/main/graph/badge.svg)](https://codecov.io/gh/emer/axon)
 ![CI](https://github.com/emer/axon/actions/workflows/build.yml/badge.svg?branch=master)

 This is the Go implementation of the Axon algorithm for spiking, biologically based models of cognition, based on the [emergent](https://github.com/emer/emergent) framework.
 Development of Axon is supported by the Obelisk project at https://astera.org/ and by collaborations with scientists at the University of California Davis, and other institutions around the world.

 Axon is the spiking version of [Leabra](https://github.com/emer/leabra), with several advances.
-As a backcronym, *axon* could stand for *Adaptive eXcitation Of Noise*, reflecting the ability to learn using the power of error-backpropagation in the context of noisy spiking activation.
+As a backcronym, _Axon_ could stand for _Adaptive eXcitation Of Noise_, reflecting the ability to learn using the power of error-backpropagation in the context of noisy spiking activation.
 The spiking function of the axon is what was previously missing from Leabra.

-Axon is used to develop large-scale systems-neuroscience models of the brain, i.e., [Computational Cognitive Neuroscience](compcogneuro.org), centered around the [Rubicon](Rubicon.md) model of goal-driven, motivated cognition.
+Axon is used to develop large-scale systems-neuroscience models of the brain, and full documentation is available at [Computational Cognitive Neuroscience](compcogneuro.org), including running examples of simulations in this package, and the _Rubicon_ model of goal-driven, motivated cognition.

 Axon and emergent use the [Cogent Core](https://cogentcore.org/core) GUI framework.
 See [install](https://www.cogentcore.org/core/setup/install) instructions there.
 Once those prerequisites are in place, then the simplest way to run a simulation is:

 ```sh
 $ core run [platform]